0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 For beginners, generally Debian based distrobutions such as Ubuntu or Linux Mint are a good start, although feel free to start with anything, I just recommend these because they work well by default and are a little easier to setup.

+* **Ubuntu**: Debian based, use `apt`, bi-annual release cycle, uses Gnome desktop by default, stable

+* **Linux Mint**: Debian/Ubuntu based, uses `apt`, aims for bi-annual release cycle, uses Cinnamon desktop, stable

+* **Fedora**: It's own project, uses `dnf`, rolling release, uses Gnome desktop by default, stable although adopts new standards quickly

+* **Arch**: It's own project, uses `pacman`, rolling release, more on the unstable side, built it yourself Distro, no default desktop

 <hr>

 # Installing Applications

-There are a couple ways to install software on Linux
+There are a couple ways to install software on Linux, mainly you can use a software center, or a package manager.
+There is also <a href="https://www.winehq.org/">Wine</a> if you need to install Windows programs, but is not super easy to use for new users.

 ## Software Center

 Most popular Linux distros these days have a software center installed to install applications with ease, some examples of software centers include Gnome Software and KDE Discover.
+Software centers usually support your Distro's packages, Flatpaks, and Snaps.

+* Easy for new users to use
+* Updates are made simple

 ## Package Manager

 You can also install software, or packages as they're also known in the terminal with a package manager such as `apt`, `dnf`, and `pacman`.
 As an example, you could do `sudo apt install firefox`, or `sudo pacman -S rust`.
+Package managers also offer the ability to install system programs if needed, unlike something like Flatpak.

+* Installed with your Distro almost no matter what
+* System programs and utilities are a easier to install

+## Flatpak

+Flatpaks are a way to install programs that doesn't depend on what Distro you're using, they also are more secure and they simplify the process of publishing applications for developers.
+To install Flatpak, follow the simple <a href="https://www.flatpak.org/setup/">installation guide</a> for your Distro.
+And to install an app with Flatpak, you can either use your Software Center, or use the `flatpak` command.

+* Distro independent
+* Offers Sandboxing

+## WIndows Programs

+Although not as easy, you can install windows programs with the Windows compatablility layer known as <a href="https://www.winehq.org/">Wine</a>.
+WIne is a Widow compatability layer that has been under development for over 20 years, it can run most Windows programs that don't explicitly block it.
+To use Wine, first check if there is a native Linux version of the program, because it will usually be better.
+Second, if that's not available, install Wine with their <a href="https://wiki.winehq.org/Download">install guide</a>.
+Then you will just download the program you want to insttall and install it like a normal Windows program.
+And if you need any support, google it.

+* Compatablility with specific software
+* WIndows programs won't mess with the rest of your system